 In parallel with validating solution requirements, you can start shortlisting potential solutions.
-In conjunction with the framework that you use for outlining and documenting requirements, you need to do the same in terms of how you want to evaluate solutions.
+In conjunction with the framework you use for outlining and documenting requirements, you must do the same in terms of how you want to evaluate solutions.

 Functional fit is critical.
-By creating a matrix of requirements and associated priorities, you can start to check off if a solution meets the requirements.
+By creating a matrix of requirements and associated priorities, you can start to assess whether a solution meets the requirements.
 You can also further qualify it by indicating if it meets the requirement out of the box, requires minimal configuration or customization, or does not meet the requirement.
-Completing these matrices, you can evaluate solution fit by functional area and priority of requirements.
+By completing these matrices, you can evaluate solution fit by functional area and priority of requirements.